MinnPost/migrate-drupal-to-wordpress/results.md

 - Article / author pairs
     - Drupal: 53317
     - WordPress: 52962 (this is correct because Drupal counts pairs where there is a blank value; ex if there is a byline field)
+- Category
+    - Department/Column + Section (Drupal): 75
+    - Category (WordPress): 75
+- Tags
+    - no idea how to count this in Drupal (also the permalinks will maybe need to be redirects, if they even get traffic)
+- Taxonomy / article pairs
+    -
 - Images
     - need to think about how to count this properly
+        - Feature
-- Taxonomy
+        - Thumbnail
-    - Department/Column
+        - Detail
-    - Section
+        - Author
+        - make sure we define all the sizes correctly
 - Other content items to investigate
-    - Candidate
+    - Candidate (related to that elections group of modules)
     - Custom Spill
     - Directed Message
-    - Editor's Choice
-    - Election
+    - Election (related to that elections group of modules)
     - Event
     - FAN Club Vote
-    - Long answer (see if we've used this)
-    - Matching (see if we've used this)
+    - Image (has a thumbnail as well as a big image)
     - Multiple choice question
     - Newsletter
     - Package